 While on 'holiday' in the States, Eve (all the way from Australia) met her beloved Scott.
+Their wedding venue, The LIttle Turtle Club in Columbus Ohio was a great choice to meet their desires for an outdoor wedding with an indoor reception area.
 Read their full story below along with some personal wedding planning tips from Eve!

 •Please share a bit of wisdom with other brides that you wish someone would have shared with you: